ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 ## Step 4: Verify Application

-Verify that the application in the container inside the pod is running properly.
+Verify that the application in the container inside the pod is running properly:

 ```
 # Start shell session inside the container